 Children of all ages need a sense of purpose and meaning in their lives.
 As a psychic medium, I am often approached by parents who believe their children are “gifted” and seek my guidance to help them understand their abilities.
 There are also those who just want to know how to simply help their children become more spiritually aware to their inner self.
 Parents today still struggle to do so and so I wrote this article in hopes of helping those who are trying to raise spiritual children.
 Enjoy.

 Most parents want to instill a sense of ethics, morals, and spirituality in their children.
-Whether we take our cues from the Bible, the Torah, the Koran, or from our own personal set of beliefs, we strive to teach our kids right from wrong, to help them develop compassion and respect for others, and to give them a sense of faith and purpose.
+Whether we take our cues from the Bible, the Torah, the Koran, or from our own personal set of beliefs, we strive to teach kids right from wrong, to help them develop compassion and respect for others, and to give them a sense of faith and purpose.
 While that’s not easy to do when children are young, it’s never too early for parents to start laying the foundation for a spiritual life.
 How can you best achieve that?
-We asked six religious leaders who are parents themselves to share their ideas about what works — and what doesn’t.
+I asked colleagues of mine who are wellness practitioners & researched what religious leaders practice, who are parents themselves, and this is what they shared!

 Help Them Believe